 BAILII also provides free online access to primary and secondary legislation for the UK and its component parts.
 Although the interface is not as sleek and user-friendly as that of Legislation.gov.uk, its content is drawn from the same National Archives database.
 Both search and browse options are available.

-Westlaw has statutes and statutory instruments currently in force for the UK as a whole (UK Law in Force) and and for Scotland (Scots Law in Force).
-Users of Westlaw also may access prior versions of UK-wide statutes and statutory instruments dating back to 1992 (UK Law in Force: Historic).
+Westlaw has statutes and statutory instruments currently in force for the UK as a whole (UK Legislation: Statutes) and and for Scotland (Scots Legislation: Statutes).
+Users of Westlaw also may access prior versions of UK-wide statutes and statutory instruments dating back to 1992 (UK Legislation: Historic).
 In addition, Westlaw offers statutory citators for UK-wide legislation (UK Legislation Locator) and for Scottish legislation (Scots Law Legislation Locator).
 These tools enable users to track amendments to legislation over time and provides references to cases and secondary sources that have cited the legislation.

 This commercially published, multi-volume set is the most commonly used print resource for U.K. primary legislation.
 It provides access to consolidated statutes organized by subject matter and is updated periodically with replacement volumes.
 For each entry, there are annotations to relevant Parliamentary debates, amendments, repeals, secondary legislation, and case law.
 To search for statutes by subject, use the Consolidated Index.
 To locate a statute by title, consult the Alphabetical List of Statutes within the Consolidated Index.

 Updating statutes in print is a multi-step process.
 Begin by consulting the Cumulative Supplement to Halsbury's Statutes for the current year.
 Check under the volume, title, and page number of the original act for any changes.
 Review the same information in the Noter Up Service binder for Halsbury's Statutes, which is updated more frequently than the Cumulative Supplement.
 Then check Current Law Monthly Digest (Call No. KD296 .C821) for the most recent updates.
 Finally, consult Is It In Force?
 (Call No. KD135 .H3 I8) to make sure the statute hasn't been repealed.